Spikhalskiy/plan-a-hike/docs/Hiking Time Calculator.md

 To calculate the final correction %, we should sum the corrections for each of the three inputs.

+One more correction that we apply should be for taking breaks.
+Let's add the additional 10 minutes for every hour of hiking time to get the final result.

-The outputs are: Naismith's estimate, correction %, corrected estimate.
+The outputs are: Naismith's estimate, correction %, breaks time, final corrected estimate.

 ## UI description